Fort Ashby |

 A settlers' fort.

-(NOTE: another source locates this post on Harlan Run near Little Georgetown.)
+(NOTE: one source locates this post on Harlan Run near Little Georgetown.)

 Samuel Hedges' Fort